linode/docs/docs/guides/databases/redis/using-redis-hashes/index.md

 ---
-slug: using-hashes-in-redis-databases
+slug: hashes-in-redis-databases
 author:
-  name: Linode Community
+  name: Nathaniel Stickman
-  email: docs@linode.com
-description: "Learn how to use Redis hashes, maps of fields, and values frequently used for storing objects."
+description: "Redis Hashes are maps of field and value pairs.
+In this guide, you learn how to use Redis hashes, maps of fields, and values frequently used for storing objects."
-og_description: "Learn how to use Redis hashes, maps of fields, and values frequently used for storing objects."
 keywords: ['redis hashes example', 'accessing redis hashes', 'get redis hashes all key']
 tags: ['redis server', 'redis']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-12-26
+published: 2022-03-04
 modified_by:
   name: Nathaniel Stickman
 title: "Using Hashes in Redis Databases"